fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

 ##### Row Constraint Downloads

-These downloads have a row constraint on them, meaning they have a hard limit to the number of records to include (currently that limit is `500,000` rows).
-The main benefit of using these endpoints, however, is that they allow various filters that are not supported by the Year Constraint Downloads.
+These downloads have a row constraint on them, meaning there is a hard limit to the number of records to include (currently that limit is `500,000` rows).
+The main benefit of using these endpoints is that they allow various filters that are not supported by the Year Constraint Downloads.

-For downloading transactions, please use [Advanced_Search_Transaction_Download](../api_documentation/download/advanced_search_transaction_download.md).
+To download transactions, please use [Advanced_Search_Transaction_Download](../api_documentation/download/advanced_search_transaction_download.md).

-For downloading awards, please use [Advanced_Search_Award_Download](../api_documentation/download/advanced_search_award_download.md).
+To download awards, please use [Advanced_Search_Award_Download](../api_documentation/download/advanced_search_award_download.md).

 ##### Year Constraint Downloads